con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > ye shes dbang bskur cod pan [VM f.
 21v] can/ /
 > rdzogs pa'i sangs rgyas rgyan du thogs/ /

-Quelling intense affliction thoroughly,
-Reaching the shoreside of *saṃsāra*'s ocean,
+The thorough queller of intense affliction,
+Arriving at *saṃsāra*'s opposite shore,
 Wearing the crown of wisdom consecration,
 With perfect buddhas as his ornaments, (84)

-* VV takes *śamitāśeṣasaṃkleśaḥ* as a genitive rather than instrumental bahuvrīhi.
+* VV takes *śamitāśeṣasaṃkleśaḥ* as a genitive rather than instrumental *bahuvrīhi*.
 Tib. suggests the latter.
+* 84b: Can't seem to get *ocean of saṃsāra* to fit into the verse.

 > triduḥkhaduḥkhaśamanas tryanto 'nantas trimuktigaḥ |